 - Applicants must also have a cumulative GPA of 3.0 or better and a science GPA of 3.0.

 - Applicants must have the following GRE score: verbal at least 150; quantitative at least 150.

 - Official Transcripts from all colleges/universities attended (International Students must have transcripts translated through World Education Services ‐WES)

-- Completed Application along with the required application fees
+- Completed Application along with the required amount of application fees

 - 3 Letters of Recommendation